liborty/TokenCrypt/README.md

 ## Security Advice

+TokenCrypt uses theoretically unbreakable symmetric encryption but some practical precautions need to be adhered to.

-The encryption keys (keydir) and the encrypted files (outdir) are written into two separate directories with user specified names.
-Should the association between them be lost or forgotten or the keydir be lost entirely, then it will be impossible to reconstruct the original data!
-Therefore, it is recommended to record the chosen directories names and to store them in a safe place, before ever deleting the original data.
-When using TokenCrypt as a back up and archiving tool, then the original data will normally be kept in place.
+The encryption keys and the encrypted files are packed and written into two separate output directories with user specified names.
+Optionally, and more securely, to two archive files.

+Should the association between them be later lost or forgotten or one of them be lost entirely, then it will not be possible to reconstruct the original data!
+Therefore, it is recommended to record the chosen output names and to store them in a safe place, before ever deleting the original data.
+While using TokenCrypt as a local archiving and backup tool, the original data will normally be kept in place.

-The encrypted files (written to outdir) are just meaningless random data and thus can be stored anywhere, even 'on the cloud'.
-The same applies to their keys (in keydir), although these reveal the type of compression that was used.
-The critical part is to prevent a potential eavesdropper from matching up those two directories, as that is the only way to decrypt them.
+The encrypted archive file is just meaningless random data and thus can be stored anywhere, even 'on the cloud'.
+The same applies to the keys archive file.
+The critical part is to prevent a potential eavesdropper from matching up those two files, as that is the only way to decrypt them.
 That is why they are not given related names automatically.
-Normally, the user should choose unrelated names for them and keep them in separate places.
+Normally, the user should choose unrelated paths/names for them and keep them in separate places.
+Same as with public and private keys in assymetric encryption.

-Before uploading anything to the internet, read the section below entitled More Secure Alternative.

 ## Introduction

-It is not an objective of TokenCrypt to replace `git` and to keep the complete histories of everything, as that carries significant costs in complexity and storage.
-The quest for being totally foolproof is subject to the law of diminishing returns, as foolishness knows no bounds.
+It is not an objective of TokenCrypt to replace `git` and to automatically keep the complete histories of everything, as that carries significant costs in complexity and storage.
+The quest for being totally foolproof is subject to the law of diminishing returns, as foolishness generally knows no bounds.
 TokenCrypt is more akin to `borg`; an efficient archiver and backing up tool.
-The key difference, if excuse the pun, lies in TokenCrypt deploying far more secure encryption and sometimes better compression as well.
+The key difference, if excuse the pun, lies in TokenCrypt deploying more secure encryption and sometimes better compression as well.
 On the other hand, in its update mode, it only maintains the current version of the archive.
-Historical checkpoints are up to the user to create and keep, as and when wanted.
+Historical checkpoints are up to the user to create and keep, as and when required.

-`ncrpt` reads given input directory (tree) containing API tokens, base64 files and any other types of files.
-Subdirectories are processed recursively with -r option.
+`ncrpt` and `expcrypt` read given input directory (tree) containing API tokens, base64 files and any other types of files.
+Subdirectories are processed recursively with -r option. `ncrpt` creates two output directories, `expcrypt` two archive files.
-This script recognises hexadecimal files and base64 files and converts them to compact binary data.
-It then selects the best compression method individually for each file and finally encrypts them all with total security.

 Some well known compressed formats afford only minor further compression, if any.
-To save time, they are recognised here simply by their well known extensions:
+To save time, they are recognised simply by their well known extensions:
 `jpg,jpeg,mp4,zip,7z,lz,zst,gz,bz2` and their upper case versions.
 All attempts at compressing these particular files are avoided.
+They are just encrypted as they are.

+Given -xb options, these two scripts will recognise hexadecimal files and base64 files and convert them to more compact binary data.
+They then select the best compression method individually for each file and finally securely encrypt them all.

 Internet security tokens usually consist of 32, 64 or more hexadecimal characters.
 They are increasingly used to facilitate secure access over the internet protocols to various Applications Programming Interfaces (APIs).
 Being plain text, they are easily transmitted but they need to be stored securely, that means strongly encrypted.
+Even git uses hexadecimal 'slugs'.

-Base64 encoding into printable characters is also used to encode binary data, for similar reasons.
+Base64 encoding into printable characters is also generally used to encode binary data, for similar reasons.

 Hexadecimal security tokens, base64 files and other types of files may sometimes be all mixed up in one common directory.
 This is not the best practice but it can arise.
 It could involve much work trying to separate them all.

-`ncrpt -b -x` copes with such mixed directories contents by applying these two data type recognition tests to each file individually.
-In this case it does not rely on extension names, as that could lead to errors.
+`ncrpt` and `expcrypt` cope with such mixed contents directories by applying data type recognition tests to each file individually.
+In this case, they do not rely on extension names, as that could lead to errors.

 ## Installation